lisahuang2/housing_data_ML/README.md

 - "king county housing column reference.docx" - document containing a description of each of the variables in the data set

-Below is a list of each of the script files included in this repository and a description of each of the files.
+R scripts:

-1. "1 - EDA and visualizations.R"
+- "1 - EDA and visualizations.R"

     Description:  Exploratory data analysis of King County housing data, with ggplot data visualizations